just-andy/astro-bem/README.md

 ## Compound Playground

 ### Uses

 - Astro
 - SCSS
 - Lit

 #### Aim

-Be a workbench for testing latest responsive designs, influence from Beyond CSS course
+Be a workbench for testing things out using BEM